Neehan/Sudoku-Solver/README.md

 `````
 **Note: The given sudoku must have at least one solution.**
 ##License
-This is  published under GPL version 3 (or later).
+This is  published under GPL version 3.
 See the `LICENSE` for details.